ross-wilkinson/opensim-model-fullBodyMuscleActuated/README.md

 3. Load the 'setupScale_s01.xml' file into the ScaleTool.
 4. Run ScaleTool and check outputs.

-The user can edit the models marker locations and scaling tasks to suit their unique experimental marker set and scaling requirements.
+The user can edit the models marker locations, marker pairs, and scaling tasks to suit their unique experimental marker set and scaling requirements.
 Please refer to the documentation at <https://simtk-confluence.stanford.edu:8443/display/OpenSim/OpenSim+Documentation> for more information on the scaling process in OpenSim.